tomsawyer0224/maskgit/README.md

          --max_epochs 10 \
          --ckpt_path "path/to/checkpoint" # when you want to resume training
       ```
-4. Train the Transformer: modify the config file (configs/transformer.yaml, in this phase you must provide the vqgan checkpoint), then run the below command:
+4. Train the Transformer model: modify the config file (configs/transformer.yaml, in this phase you must provide the vqgan checkpoint), then run the below command:
       ```
        python train.py \
          --phase "transformer" \